PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 For a successful MQTT communication you need:
 - a MQTT Publisher device.
 In my case: an Adafruit Feather ESP32-S3 TFT board;
 - a MQTT Broker device.
 This can be an online broker or a Broker device in your Local Area Network (LAN).
 I prefered the latter.
 In my case: a Raspberry Pi Compute Module 5.
 - one or more MQTT Subscriber device(s).
-This repo is intended to use a Pimoroni Presto as subscriber device.
+This repo is intended to use a Pimoroni Presto as MQTT Subscriber device.

 How to install?